-Sometimes you need same day cash and you can’t afford to wait for a paycheck or other source of income.
-Your heater may have broken down and you need to pay the repair man. .Perhaps you don’t have enough money to pay rent.
-In situations like this you risk hurting your credit score if you miss a repayment.
+Sometimes you need same-day cash and you can’t afford to wait for a paycheck or other source of income.
+Your heater may have broken down and you need to pay the repairman. .Perhaps you don’t have enough money to pay rent.
+In situations like this, you risk hurting your credit score if you miss a repayment.
 Or you want to take up a new business opportunity but don’t have the available cash flow to do so.
-There’s also the times when you just don’t have any money.
-We all know it’s hard to get bank loan or even a line of credit from a finance company.
+There are also times when you just don’t have any money.
+We all know it’s hard to get a bank loan or even a line of credit from a finance company.

-In all these cases, there are many of different financial options available to you.
+In all these cases, there are many different financing options available to you.
 Any of these lending opportunities can help you to get the cash quickly.
 Two of the biggest of these options are payday and installment loans.
-It’s possible to find both payday and installment loans online and both types will give you a rapid cash injection that you can use how ever you see fit.
-But both these types of loan also come with a large APR and potential risk.
+It’s possible to find both payday and installment loans online and both types will give you a rapid cash injection that you can use however you see fit.
+But both these types of loans also come with a large APR and potential risk.
 So the question is: how do you go about choosing the right option for you so that you can get the greatest amount of cash at the smallest expense?

 The first thing to consider is what the precise difference is between both forms of borrowing.
 A payday loan is a loan that gives you money within minutes of filling out a simple online form.
 Often this will be easy going and even those with bad credit will often be able to find loans willing to lend them the money they need.
-The downside, is that they come with very high APR – as much as 400%!
+The downside is that they come with a very high APR – as much as 400%!
 This is fine if you are paying back the total amount in a couple of weeks, in which case you will only expect to pay around $15.
-If you take longer, miss your repayment or borrow more, then you’re looking at a very expensive loan that may not prove to be worth it for you.
+If you take longer, miss your repayment, or borrow more, then you’re looking at a very expensive loan that may not prove to be worth it for you.
 Many of these financing differences are small but can add up to large amounts of interest over months and even years!.
-This tool allows anyone to compare the many different direct lenders that lend in their state.
+This tool allows anyone to compare the top installment loan companies that lend in their state.
 There’s also information about the loan amount and individual loan terms for each offer by state.